-Strategic Driver: Relationships and Wellbeing Strategic Goal 2: To increase student engagement modelling and developing positive relationships : Il programmes to improve student wellbeing principles to increase positive relationships.
+Strategic Driver: Relationships and Wellbeing Strategic Goal 2: To increase student engagement through Annual Goal 2: modelling and developing positive relationships To pilot internal programmes to improve student wellbeing To embed OTL principles to increase positive relationships.
 Baseline data.
 Where are we now?
-Wellbeing data from Term 2 2018 survey analyse Counsellor's 2018 report tabled with principal incorporate and patterns Contact made with outside expert in mindfulnes proposal for a pilot programme discussed LAs canvassed by Team Leaders for their willings to engage with wellbeing initiatives dicating ss and · a wellbeing initiative/s through the Learning Advisor structure.
-Further OTL training Actions.
-Consider goal clarity and communications, strategic resourcing, PL, assessment practices When Who Indicators of progress.

-ndfulness programme in the ated by an outside provider.
-Term 2 External Mindfulness programme in term 2 attended by a nu of our staff and staff at Ormiston Primary School. ımber To survey stu dents to measure the s of wellbeing initiatives piloted in Terms 2 and 3 Team leaders of our start and start at entilstart timery school.
-To model we llbeing strategies in our staff PL. ongoing SLT Term 1 and 2 professional learning Use Hauora curriculum Term 3 LAs be introduce llbeing initiatives that are able to d safely by LAs - eg sleep and rcise, healthy eating
+Targets Wellbeing data from Term 2 2018 survey analyse To implement of wellbeing initiative/s through the Learning Advisor structure.
+Counsellor's 2018 report tabled with principal in dicating U. OTHER trends and patterns To undertake tu urther OTL training Contact made with outside expert in mindfulne ess and proposal for a pilot programme discussed LAs canvassed by Team Leaders for their willing ness/ability to engage with wellbeing initiatives Actions.
+Consider goal clarity and communications, strategic resourcing, PL, assessment practices Who Indicators of progress.
+To pilot a mindfulness programme in the school facilitated by an outside provider.
+Term 2 External Mindfulness programme in term 2 attended by a number of our staff and staff at Ormiston Primary School. seriodi radimarda by arrodisiad provider.
+Terms 2 Team leaders or our stair and stair at our islent timery correct.
+To survey students to measure the effectiveness of wellbeing initiatives piloted in 2019 and 3 To model wellbeing strategies in our staff PL. ongoing SLT Term 1 and 2 professional learning Use Hauora curriculum Term 3 LAs Start with wellbeing initiatives that are able to be introduced safely by LAs - eg sleep and routines, exercise, healthy eating